ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Timeline drivers matter more than most agencies realize.
 A client with a hard launch date will tolerate content delays far less than one with a flexible schedule.
 Build that into how you scope review cycles and buffer time.

-Step 2: Break the Project into Phases
+Step 2: Break the project into phases

 A well-scoped web design project has distinct phases with defined deliverables and sign-off points at each stage.

-Phase 1: Strategy and Architecture
+Phase 1: Strategy and architecture

 Phase 2: Design